efajardo/condor-elasticsearch/README.md

 Subsequently messenger.py creates exchange on pika using credentials in Rabbitmq_osg.json pushes the jsons one by one to Elasticsearch.

 Data is pulled from GRACC into Grafana.
+The Dashboard json is included in the repo.

 Curator on GRACC is set to delete data every 12 months.